pzembrod/cc64/Why-Forth.md

 # Why Forth?

-The reason for writing cc64 in Forth were initially the compact code that Forth generates, and the fact that ultraFORTH was by far the most powerful development environment for the C64 that I could get hold of back in 1989.
+The reason for writing cc64 in Forth were the compact code that Forth generates, and the fact that ultraFORTH was by far the most powerful development environment on the C64 that I could get hold of back in 1989.

 My first stab at writing an actual C compiler used Dirk Zabel's macro assembler ASSI/M. As far as I was aware, it was the flagship of C64 assemblers,